 SECTION 2.
-From November 5, 2015 (the effective date of Ordinance No, 3140), and continuing for a period of sixty-five (65) days (unless extended), or until the effective date of any City adopted regulations relating to rent control, just cause for eviction, and/or other tenant protection policies, whichever occurs first, no housing provider shall (a) serve or give notice of a rent increase that, on a cumulative basis over the 12 months preceding the effective date of the proposed rent increase, amounts to 8% or greater, (b) increase rent that, on a cumulative basis over the 12 months preceding the effective date of the rent increase, amounts to 8% or greater, (c) take action to terminate any tenancy including, but not limited to, making a demand for possession of a rental unit, threatening to terminate a tenancy, serving any notice to quit or other eviction notice or bringing any action to recover possession of a rental unit except for cause as set forth in Exhibit A to this Ordinance.
+From November 5, 2015 (the effective date of Ordinance No. 3140), the effective date of this urgency Ordinance and continuing for a period of sixty-five (65) days (unless extended), or until the effective date of any City adopted regulations relating to rent control, just cause for eviction, and/or other tenant protection policies, whichever occurs first, no Housing Provider shall (a) serve or give notice of a rent increase that, on a cumulative basis over the 12 months preceding the effective date of the proposed rent increase, amounts to 8% or greater, (b) increase rent that, on a cumulative basis over the 12 months preceding the effective date of the rent increase, amounts to 8% or greater or (c) take action to terminate any tenancy including, but not limited to, making a demand for possession of a rental unit, threatening to terminate a tenancy, serving any notice to quit or other eviction notice or bringing any action to recover possession of a rental unit except for cause as set forth in Exhibit A to this Ordinance.

-For purposes of this Ordinance rent means the rental amount, including any amount paid directly to the housing provider for parking, storage, pets or any other fee or charge associated with the tenancy, other than fees or charges for utilities paid directly to the housing provider that the tenant is required to pay to the housing provider in the month immediately preceding the effective date of the rent increase.
+For purposes of this Ordinance rent means the rental amount, including any amount paid directly to the Housing Provider for parking, storage, pets or any other fee or charge associated with the tenancy, other than fees or charges for utilities paid directly to the Housing Provider that the tenant is required to pay to the Housing Provider in the month immediately preceding the effective date of the rent increase.